Isolated-/xgsd-cli/README.md

 If you’ve been down the frustrating road of debugging **brittle cloud jobs** — wiring retries, catching every edge case, and making sure nothing silently fails — you’ll feel right at home here.
 xGSD is built to take that pain away, so you can **focus on building things that matter instead of babysitting error handlers.**

-## Privacy & Security

-Most of the features in this project are a response to the UK’s regulatory changes and are designed to mitigate the threats posed by the **Online Safety Act (OSA)**, **Investigatory Powers Act (IPA)**, and the proposed **Chat Control**.

-A full security overview will be published once everything is up and running.
-Please feel free to check the code ([here](https://github.com/Isolated-/xgsd-cli)) if you're concerned about how your data is managed.

-In short:

-**We do not and will not support weakening of encryption, state-owned backdoors, or any form of violating our users' right to privacy.**

 ## Inspiration

 Over the last five years, I’ve been working toward developing flexible code that is on-par with industry standards and current trends.
 My goal was to enable **custom user code** to run without modification to my own code.
 A lot of trial and error went into a seemingly simple solution.